About the PhD in Practice program:

 The application must contain:

-· an abstract of the project proposal (1 page max, 1.5 line spacing; pdf)
+- Abstract of the project proposal (1 page max, 1.5 line spacing; pdf)

-· a scan of the certificate(s) which proves that you received a degree (Magister, MA or diploma) from a recognized University or Academy
+- Scan of the certificate(s) which proves that you received a degree (Magister, MA or Diploma) from a recognized/ accredited university or academy

 Is it possible to apply with a project, which relies on collaboration?

-If the PhD project is based on joint work, each candidate’s contribution is to be clearly identified and assessed independently.
+- If the PhD project is based on joint work, each candidate’s contribution is to be clearly identified and assessed independently.